ttopaz/PersonalSafety-NodeJS/README.md

 ﻿# PersonalSafety-NodeJS

  This is an API backend for the Personal Safety project.
-Its using MongoDB for tracking trails.
+It's using MongoDB for tracking trails.

  ## MongoDB configuration